VNG-Realisatie/nlx/docs/content/get-started/provide-an-api.md

 ---
-title: "Part 3: Providing an API"
+title: "Part 4: Provide an API"
 description: ""
 menu:
   docs:
     parent: "get-started"
 ---

-## Intro - Setting up an inway
+## Introduction

-To provide an API to the NLX network, you need to route traffic through an inway service.
+To provide an API to the NLX network, you need to route traffic through an **inway** service.
-We will reuse the certificate which we retrieved for the outway, to make sure traffic is encrypted between you and other nodes.
+We will use the certificate which we've setup in [part 2]({{< ref "/create-certificates.md" >}}), to make sure traffic is encrypted between your and other nodes.

-## Example API
+## The API

 In this example we will use [postman-echo.com](https://postman-echo.com) as an example API.